hantoine/linuxsampler-docker/README.md

-# Docker image for Linux Sampler
+# Docker image for LinuxSampler

 ## Usage
   1. Clone this repos
   2. Execute `docker build -t linuxsampler linuxsampler` inside the repos to build the Docker image
-  3. Launch with:
+  3. Start JACK with `jack_control start` and execute `jack_load netmanager` to load the networking module.
+  4. Launch LinuxSampler in a Docker container:

 ```bash
     docker run -d \